Dublin

 The Asylum Act refers to the criteria enshrined in the Dublin III Regulation for determining the responsible Member State.[1]
 According to the information available, no additional formal guidelines regarding the practical implementation of such criteria are in place.

 In the very few instances where CPR has contacted SEF regarding the potential application of family unity criteria, in particular regarding Article 8 on children, evidence and information required to apply those provisions included identification documents, address and contacts of relatives residing in other EU Member States.
 In general, such contacts did not result in the outgoing transfer of the unaccompanied children as they generally absconded prior to any relevant development in the procedure.
+Information regarding AIMA’s practice in this regard was not available at the time of writing.

-According to the information provided by SEF on the practical application of Article 8, the best interest of the child is the only relevant criterion in practice.
-SEF further reported that, when family reunification through this avenue is a possibility, the capacity of the family members to receive the child is also analysed.
+According to the information provided in the past by SEF regarding the practical application of Article 8, the best interest of the child was the only relevant criterion.
+SEF further reported that, when family reunification through this avenue was a possibility, the capacity of the family members to receive the child was also analysed.
+According to the information provided by AIMA, the best interest of the child and parental conditions to receive the child remained as the relevant criteria guiding the application of Article 8.

 In the past, SEF issued multiple transfer decisions regarding unaccompanied asylum seekers claiming to be under 18 years of age, who had been previously registered as adults in other Member States.[2]
 These decisions made no reference to the applicant’s claim of minority in Portugal.
 Such decisions lead to a number of judicial decisions with discrepant outcomes.
 While in some cases, the best interest of the child was a clear concern,[3] in at least one, the applicant was deemed to be an adult due to the lack of evidence proving childhood.[4]

-CPR is not aware of relevant recent indications regarding the application of the remaining family unit criteria.
+CPR is not aware of relevant recent specific indications regarding the application of the remaining family unit criteria.

 The discretionary clauses